-Al Rayan Bank PLC (ARB) is the first wholly Shariah-compliant retail bank based in the United Kingdom (Aa2 negative) serving more than 90,000.
-It is a majority-owned subsidiary of Masraf Al Rayan (Q.P.S.C) (Masraf), the second-largest Islamic bank in Qatar (Aa3 stable) (fourth largest overall), with total assets of \$30 billion as of the first half of 2020, which acquired the bank in 2014.
+Al Rayan Bank PLC (ARB) is the first wholly Shariah-compliant retail bank based in the United Kingdom (Aa3 stable) serving more than 90,000 personal, business and premier customers.
+It is a majority-owned subsidiary of Masraf Al Rayan (Q.P.S.C) (Masraf), the second-largest Islamic bank in Qatar (Aa3 stable) (fourth largest overall), with total assets of \$48 billion as of the year-end 2021, which acquired the bank in 2014.
 Formerly called Islamic House of Britain PLC, it was established in 2002 and obtained a licence in August 2004 as Islamic Bank of Britain PLC.
 Qatar Holding (wholly owned by Qatar Investment Authority [QIA]) acquired a 30% stake in the bank from Masraf in December 2016.
 Qatar government via QIA and its other entities owns around 66% of ARB on a look-through basis.
 There is no letter of comfort in relation to the QIA investment.